Bradamant3/SwiftID-API-reference-app/README.md

 You can learn how to install Node.js on your platform at https://nodejs.org/en/download/.

+### Create your developer account and test app
+Sign up for a developer account at https://developer.capitalone.com/.
+Then, create your first app at https://developer.capitalone.com/app-registration/.
+After signing up, you will see your Client Id and Client Secret.
+You will need both of these for your config.js.
+Next, be sure to set your Redirect URI for OAuth.

 ### config.js
 config.js contains information specific to your app, such as your client_id and client_secret.
 Create this file by copying [config.js.sample](/swiftid/config.js.sample).
+The sample version points to the sandbox environment at https://api-sandbox.capitalone.com/.
 Be careful not to put config.js into version control.

 #### Generating an encryption key
 This app uses the crypto module to encrypt/decrypt certain sensitive values.
 You can generate a new encryption key by running the script in ./bin/cryptoKey.js from your node console (`node ./bin/cryptoKey.js` from within the swiftid directory), and pasting the resulting value into the `cryptoKey` section of your config.js file.